divvungiellatekno/course-HU-2022/slidev/slides.md

 * language independent infrastructure
 * scalability in two dimensions: languages x tools/products
 * standardised dir & file structure
-* encourages and fascilitates international cooperation
+* encourages and facilitates international cooperation
 * ~130 languages in our infra (at various stages), 30+ in active development
     * almost all of them minority languages
     * majority language grammars and LT resources mainly to support the minority languages